Bernardino Ochino: Transfer to the Capuchins

 At the age of 38, Ochino transferred himself in 1534 to the newly founded Order of Friars Minor Capuchin.
-By then he was the close friend of Juan de Valdés, Pietro Bembo, Vittoria Colonna, Pietro Martire, Carnesecchi.
+By then he was the close friend of Juan de Valdés, Pietro Bembo, Vittoria Colonna, Pietro Martire, and Carnesecchi.
 In 1538 he was elected vicar-general of his order.
 In 1539, urged by Bembo, he visited Venice and delivered a course of sermons showing a sympathy with justification by faith, which appeared more clearly in his Dialogues published the same year.
 He was suspected and denounced, but nothing ensued until the establishment of the Inquisition in Rome in June 1542, at the instigation of Cardinal Giovanni Pietro Carafa.
 Ochino received a citation to Rome, and set out to obey it about the middle of August.
-According to his own statement, he was deterred from presenting himself at Rome by the warnings of Cardinal Contarini, whom he found at Bologna, dying of poison administered by the reactionary party.
+According to his own statement, he was deterred from presenting himself at Rome by the warnings of Cardinal Contarini, whom he found at Bologna, allegedly dying of poison administered by the reactionary party.